tscheer100/SMSSpam/README.md

     US cellular
     virgin
 ```

+Also note: This program prevents from sending over 500 messages, so set the variable to under 500.

 #### What I learned from this project

 - Familiarized myself with using json to set variables